rsksmart/RSKIPs/IPs/RSKIP265.md

 2. **Multi-input expensive attempt**: The Bridge continues using the sorted UTXOs, and starting from the highest amount it add inputs until the value is higher than the peg-out amount plus Fi*W+fo, where W=(1+the number of inputs already added).

 The single-input attempts will only be tried if peg-out is not in UTXO expansion mode.

+### Important Note

+This RSKIP lacks the specification of the changes to these coin selection algorithms that should be made if RSKIP265 is implemented together with this RSKIP.
+RSKIP265 requires that the coin selection algorithm does some minimum effort to consume UTXOs whose emergency time-lock is close to expire, to avoid creating dedicated time-lock refresh transactions.

 ## Rationale